Migration Guides

 PRs:#17602

-Methods like Ref::changed_by() that return a &'static Location<'static> will now be available even when the track_location feature is disabled, but they will return a new MaybeLocation type.
+Methods like Ref::changed_by() that used to return a &'static Location<'static> will now be available even when the track_location feature is disabled, but they will now return the new MaybeLocation type.
 MaybeLocation wraps a &'static Location<'static> when the feature is enabled, and is a ZST when the feature is disabled.

-Existing code that needs a &Location can call into_option().unwrap() to recover it.
+Existing code that needs a &Location can call MaybeLocation::into_option() to recover it.
 Many trait impls are forwarded, so if you only need Display then no changes will be necessary.

 If that code was conditionally compiled, you may instead want to use the methods on MaybeLocation to remove the need for conditional compilation.